Using failover in an Amazon Aurora global database - Amazon Aurora

 Tip

 We recommend that you understand this process before using it.
 Have a plan ready to quickly proceed at the first sign of a Region-wide issue.
-Be ready to identify the secondary Region with the least lag time.
-Use Amazon CloudWatch regularly to track lag times for the secondary clusters.
-Make sure to test your plan to check that your procedures are complete and accurate, and that staff are trained to perform a DR failover before it really happens.
+You can be ready to identify the secondary Region with the least replication lag by using Amazon CloudWatch regularly to track lag times for the secondary clusters.
+Make sure to test your plan to check that your procedures are complete and accurate, and that staff are trained to perform a disaster recovery failover before it really happens.

-To fail over to a secondary cluster after an unplanned outage in the primary Region
+To manually fail over to a secondary cluster after an unplanned outage in the primary Region

 1. Stop issuing DML statements and other write operations to the primary Aurora DB cluster in the Amazon Web Services Region with the outage.

 2. Identify an Aurora DB cluster from a secondary Amazon Web Services Region to use as a new primary DB cluster.
-If you have two or more secondary Amazon Web Services Regions in your Aurora global database, choose the secondary cluster that has the least lag time.
+If you have two or more secondary Amazon Web Services Regions in your Aurora global database, choose the secondary cluster that has the least replication lag.

 3. Detach your chosen secondary DB cluster from the Aurora global database.